Fri

 Sports move people.
 Sports generate emotion.
 Sports turn spectators into fans.
 Ballhaus Odds has stood for safe sports betting since 2025.
 The Ballhaus Odds Group’s actions are based on three pillars: trust, tradition and passion.

 Barbara Lenartz is a freelance artist, scenographer and costume designer; she lives in Berlin and runs a dog racing track in Tempelhof.
 Anton Rose works as an author, director, pop singer and is a fan of Andrasch Starke.
+Armin Luschin is a web developer and designer.
+He is passionate about betting on the Philippine Basketball League.

 The Lactate